wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 The sample script provides the basic structure for copying a file into MinIO.
 Try to ingest a data sample of your choosing using this script.

-!!! question "ingest data using python"
+!!! question "ingest data using Python"
     Use the Python example provided to create your own Python script to ingest data into your wis2box.

     Ensure that you:
-        - define the correct MinIO-endpoint for your host
+        - define the correct MinIO endpoint for your host
-        - define the correct path in MinIO for the topics defined in your data-mappings.yml
+        - define the correct path in MinIO for the topics defined in your `data-mappings.yml`
-        - define the correct local-path from which
+        - determine the correct local path where the script can access the data to ingest

-    Ensure that the script runs correctly and new data notifications are published on your wis2box-broker.
-Review and correct any errors reported on the Grafana dashboard:x
+    Ensure that the script runs correctly and new data notifications are published on your wis2box broker.
+Review and correct any errors reported on the Grafana dashboard:

 ### wis2box FTP